accepton/accepton-apple/docs/AcceptOnUIMachine.md

 ###Credit card form

-The credit card form has a good deal of complexity; the `uim` simplifies the process by handling the verifyication of the form, showing messages, determining which fields to highlight, etc.
+The credit card form has a good deal of complexity; the `uim` simplifies the process by handling the verification of the form, showing messages, determining which fields to highlight, etc.

 Here is a standardized listing of all the fields in the credit-card form and an example of the error validation.
 <div style='text-align: center'>